addyosmani/backbone-fundamentals/backbone-fundamentals.md

 In this chapter we have introduced you to the components you will be using to build applications with Backbone: Models, Views, Collections, and Routers.
 We've also explored the Events mix-in that Backbone uses to enhance all components with publish-subscribe capabilities and seen how it can be used with arbitrary objects.
 Finally, we saw how Backbone leverages the Underscore.js and jQuery/Zepto APIs to add rich manipulation and persistence features to Backbone Collections and Models.

 Backbone has many operations and options beyond those we have covered here and is always evolving, so be sure to visit the official [documentation](http://backbonejs.org/) for more details and the latest features.
-In the next chapter you will start to get your hands dirty as we walk you through implementation of your first Backbone application.
+In the next chapter you will start to get your hands dirty as we walk you through the implementation of your first Backbone application.